AaishaMuhammad/mlzoomcamp_capstone/README.md

     docker run -it --rm -p 8080:8080 kitchenware_model
     ```

 Congratulations!
-The toxicity predictor model is now up and running on your local system.
+The model is now up and running on your local system.

 ## Testing Model